Back to Deep Dives

 Serving Engine Internals

-Source-level comparisons of vLLM, SGLang, and llama.cpp — quantization tradeoffs, memory leaks, and when each engine wins.
+Source-level comparisons of vLLM, SGLang, and llama.cpp at production scale: quantization tradeoffs, memory behavior, cold starts, and when each engine wins on AWS EKS and Modal.

 TL;DR Summary